Overview of moomoo

 - Trailing stop

-Eight order types are a good selection, but the software only has two duration choices: day and GTC (good till cancelled).
+Eight order types are a solid lineup, although the software still has only two duration choices: day and GTC (good till cancelled).
 The ticket was recently updated with bracket orders (look for the section to add an “attached order”).
-If a trade results in margin being used, the ticket will note this on the amount line.
+If a trade uses margin, the ticket will note that on the amount line.

-Scrolling down on the trade ticket, we find an order book with a depth chart that shows price on the horizontal axis and share amounts on the vertical.
-There is a graphical display of bid and ask prices to compare the number of bids against the number of asks coming in.
+Scrolling lower on the trade ticket, we find an order book with a depth chart that places price on the horizontal axis and share quantity on the vertical axis.
+There is also a graphical view of bid and ask prices to compare incoming demand and supply.
 Up to 60 rows of bids and asks can be displayed.
-Finally, there are multiple exchanges that can be displayed.
+Finally, several exchanges can be shown.
 Examples include:

 - NYSE ArcaBook